mirshahzad/maths/README.md

 # maths
-This is a math repository to learn from basic to advance.
+This is a math repository to learn from basic to advanced.
 I created it for myself usage.

+Table of Contents
+1.